Azure/azure-sdk-for-js/design/readme-snippets.md

 For readability, these directive comments SHOULD be placed at or near the top of the file, but the file will be ignored if it contains this text anywhere.
 ### Parsing the TypeScript Tests

-These are the rules for parsing the unit tests for the Azure SDK for JavaScript.
-Any deviations from this pattern shall be an error.

-1. Each `it` method will be extracted as a `CallExpression` with the `StringLiteral` as the name of the snippet name
-2. The method body will be a child of the `ArrowFunction` or `FunctionExpression` as a `Block`
+Snippets are extracted using the TypeScript compiler API.
+Strictly, a code snippet is extracted using the following method:

+1. The file `test/snippets.spec.ts` is read and parsed in the context of the package local to where `dev-tool` was invoked.
+2. Each `CallExpression` where the called expression is the literal identifier `it` and the first argument is a `StringLiteral` and the second argument is a function expression (`ArrowFunction` or `FunctionExpression`) is treated as the definition of a snippet, where the snippet name is the extracted `StringLiteral` text.
+3. If the second argument is an `ArrowFunction`, its body must be a `Block` (i.e. it is not allowed for the function's body to be an `Expression` as in `() => "test"`, it must be `() => { return "test"; }` instead).
-3. Any `BinaryOperation` where the operator is `BarBarToken` and the left expression is a `process.env` access expression OR nullish coalescing operator where the left hand side is a `process.env` access will be replaced by the right hand side expression.
+4. Any `BinaryOperation` where the operator is `BarBarToken` or `QuestionMarkQuestionMarkToken` (i.e. a binary logical or operation or nullish coalescing operator) and where the left-hand-side expression is a `process.env` access expression will be replaced by the right hand side expression within the extracted `Block`.
-4. An import will be added to the generated code snippet for every `Identifier` which has a `Symbol` with a declaration of an `ImportSpecifier`.
+5. The symbols within the `Block` are analyzed to determine whether or not they refer to the definitions within any imports (their type symbols resolve to an import source that is an `ImportSpecifier`), and corresponding `import` declarations are added to the beginning of the extracted `Block`
+6. The contents of the extracted & modified `Block` are validated to ensure they do not contain any syntax that will not function on our minimum-supported Node.js target.
+7. If the target language (as declared in the code fence) is `js` or `javascript`, the extracted & modified `Block` is transpiled to JavaScript using the same method we use for compiling samples.

 ### Work required